 Let's get you up to speed on how to correctly and safely clean your binoculars.

 These instructions are idiot-proof, so there's no excuse to use a snotty rag on your glass ever again!

 First things first.
 Just take a quick read of your user manual.
 You've probably never even looked at it before or it likely got thrown into the garbage once you opened the box.

-The thing is, you put down a lot of money on your bino, and it’s too nice to accidentally and ignorantly damage it by using the wrong cleaning products.
-Good intentions used inappropriately won’t bring back the awesome glass you started with.
+The thing is, you put down a lot of money on your binoculars, and it's too nice to accidentally and ignorantly damage it by using the wrong cleaning products.
+Good intentions used inappropriately won't bring back the awesome glass you started with.